jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 == lesson
 ===  how to say and
-to say and, you repeat the particle. for additional subjects you use the particle en.
+to say and, you repeat the particle. for additional subjects you use the particle #word[󱤊 en].

-this means you repeat en for subjects, li for predicates, e for direct objects, and repeat the preposition for multiple prepositional phrases.
+this means you repeat #word[󱤊 en] for subjects, #word[󱤧 li] for predicates, #word[󱤉 e] for direct objects, and repeat the preposition for multiple prepositional phrases.

+#quote[subject 󱤊 subject 󱤧 predicate 󱤧 predicate 󱤉 object 󱤉 object preposition phrase prepositian phrase \
-_subject en subject li predicate li predicate e object e object preposition phrase preposition phrase_
+subject en subject li predicate li predicate e object e object preposition phrase preposition phrase]

 === examples
+#quote[󱤑󱤊󱥢󱤧󱥩󱤧󱥉󱤙󱥃󱤙󱤎 \
-_jan en soweli li tawa li pali kepeken noka kepeken ilo_ \
+jan en soweli li tawa li pali kepeken noka kepeken ilo \
-~ the person and the dog are walking and working using legs and tools
+~ the person and the dog are walking and working using legs and tools]

+#quote[󱤴󱤊󱥞󱥄󱥩󱥵󱥄󱥉󱥵󱤀 \
-_mi en sina o tawa wawa o pali wawa a_ \
+mi en sina o tawa wawa o pali wawa a \
-~ me and you have to move quickly and work hard!
+~ me and you have to move quickly and work hard!]

+#pagebreak()

 == exercises <questions19>
 #answers(<answers19>)